 Tests Listed in the Genetic Testing Registry

 Catalog of Genes and Diseases from OMIM

 - Shin JH, Shin YK, Ku JL, Jeong SY, Hong SH, Park SY, Kim WH, Park JG.
-Mutations of the Birt-Hogg-Dubé (BHD) gene in sporadic colorectal carcinomas and colorectal carcinoma cell lines with microsatellite instability.
+Mutations of the Birt-Hogg-Dube (BHD) gene in sporadic colorectal carcinomas and colorectal carcinoma cell lines with microsatellite instability.
 J Med Genet.
-2003 May;40(5):364-7.
+2003 May;40(5):364-7. doi: 10.1136/jmg.40.5.364.
+No abstract available.
 Citation on PubMed or Free article on PubMed Central

 - Vocke CD, Yang Y, Pavlovich CP, Schmidt LS, Nickerson ML, Torres-Cabala CA, Merino MJ, Walther MM, Zbar B, Linehan WM.
 High frequency of somatic frameshift BHD gene mutations in Birt-Hogg-Dube-associated renal tumors.
 J Natl Cancer Inst.
 2005 Jun 15;97(12):931-5. doi: 10.1093/jnci/dji154.
 Erratum In: J Natl Cancer Inst.
 2005 Jul 20;97(14):1096.
 Citation on PubMed